 Soccer Emergency Kit

 The website Coaching American Soccer has some great resources for creating soccer kits.
-They provide different recommendations if you?re a parent, player, or even the coach.
-Typically, you?ll want to include the same gear as any physical sport: bandages, antibiotic cream, ice packs, and pain reliever.
+They provide different recommendations whether you’re a parent, player, or even the coach.
+Typically, you’ll want to include the same gear as any physical sport: bandages, antibiotic cream, ice packs, and pain reliever.
 You should also include:

 - Shin Guards